lab-cosmo/chemiscope/paper/paper.md

 # State of the field

-For this purpose, Chemiscope has been adopted across multiple atomistic modeling and coarse-grained studies, with interactive viewers shared alongside publications and archived datasets on platforms such as Materials Cloud [@Talirz_2020].
+Chemiscope has been adopted across multiple atomistic modeling and coarse-grained studies, with interactive viewers shared alongside publications and archived datasets on platforms such as Materials Cloud [@Talirz_2020].
 While complementary visualization tools exist, from desktop applications such as VMD and OVITO [@Humphrey1996;
 @Stukowski2010] to WebGL-based molecular viewers such as 3Dmol.js and NGLview [@Rego2015;